avacore1337/OneLife/README.md

 find/implement a good source of icons for stuff like str, int, cha, etc

-### R - Auto-save

-add a checkbox to turn it on/off, set_autosave is index.js

 ### E - Import save file through text pasting

 Players should easily be able to import a save either through a text file upload or by pasting in text.